eProsima/Fast-DDS-docs/docs/fastdds/xtypes/type_serializing.rst

 The previous DynamicData object can be serialized in two different formats, `eProsima` and `OMG`, providing flexibility depending on the required interoperability and compatibility with other systems.
-The previous `DynamicData` object would be serialized as follows in the different formats:
+The previous |DynamicData-api| object would be serialized as follows in the different formats:

 .. tabs::